shoui520/shoui520.github.io/docs/shouimethod.md

 Also see: [Passive Listening](#passive-listening)
 ### Shoui method stage 1 — reading

 I don't place much emphasis on reading in the beginning.
+Although, they are *the* way you will be increasing your vocabulary.

+In contrast to listening, reading is a bottom-up, analytical activity.
+Take as much time as you'd like, and look up as much as you need.

 What I mainly did for reading was: